commerceblock/ocean-api-reference/README.md

 - [pkhwhitelist][]
 - [disablect][]
 - [embedcontract][]
+- [attestationhash][]

 ## dumpderivedkeys

 The `dumpderivedkeys` RPC outputs a list of all contract tweaked addresses in the key pool along with the corresponding non-tweaked basis public keys to a specified file.

 *Parameter #1---the filename of the output file*